Anima: Gate of Memories

-Anima: Gate of Memories is an action role-playing video game developed by the independent game studio Anima Project and published by Badland Indie.
-The game is based of the Spanish tabletop role-playing game Anima: Beyond Fantasy.
+Anima: Gate of Memories is a 2016 action role-playing video game developed by Anima Project and published by Badland Indie.
+The game is based on the Spanish tabletop role-playing game Anima: Beyond Fantasy.
+It received mixed reviews from critics.

 Gameplay

 Anima: Gate of Memories is a third-person action RPG, with both combat and exploration.
 The game is open world and players can explore the world of Gaia and pick which tasks they complete, which in turn will impact the game's ending.
 The players are able to control the characters of The Bearer and Ergo Mundus.
 Only one of the two characters can fight at a time, however players can freely switch between them during fights.

 Soundtrack

 The soundtrack is developed by Damian Sanchez and Marc Celma.
 Sanchez is a music composer, producer, sound designer and audio director of his own music production company based in Valencia, Spain, while Celma is a composer with a career of 15 years in the doom metal band Mentat.